InsuranceAuto Insurance Deductible For A Preventable Accident

 Since moving to Canada, I’ve been in 4 vehicle accidents, all of which were NOT my fault (in my opinion).

-- Driver pulls out of his driveway and hits our legally parked vehicle.
-(No Fault Insurance)
+• The driver pulls out of his driveway and hits our legally parked vehicle.
+(No-Fault Insurance)

-- I hit an illegally parked van where the right side tires were in my lane.
-As I moved over a bit there was an oncoming vehicle in the other lane the dummy gets out of his truck and walks right in front of me with a clipboard.
-I ended up sidewiping his truck and busting his mirror.
-This was my fault apparently because he was parked… and illegally with NO PARKING signs.
+• I hit an illegally parked van with the right-side tires in my lane.
+As I moved over a bit, an oncoming vehicle was in the other lane.
+The dummy got out of his truck and walked right in front of me with a clipboard.
+I ended up sideswiping his truck and busting his mirror.
+This was my fault because he was parked illegally with NO PARKING signs.

-So, to date, that is my accident history in Ontario over the past 12 years.
+So, that is my accident history in Ontario over the past 12 years.
 I’m a magnet for drivers who don’t care.

 The Drivers or The Driving System Is Failing Us